Tire Sidewall Damage: How Much Damage Is Too Much?

 A tire is a comparatively simple rubber component – in theory, at least.

-The tire sidewall is the perpendicular portion of the tire – the circle-shaped bit you can see when looking at the side of your car.
+The tire sidewall is the vertical portion of the tire – the circle-shaped bit you can see when looking at the side of your car.

 There’s no tread on the sidewall.
 Why would there be?
-It isn’t there to maintain any contact with the road at any time.
+It isn’t there to maintain any link with the road at any time.

-Rather, the tire sidewall’s main job is to provide structural stability.
-Its reinforced sides are much sturdier than the tread.
+Rather, the tire sidewall’s main job is to provide structural durability.
+Its reinforced sides are much more robust than the tread.

 Tire sidewall damage is merely a reference to any harm caused to this area.